PrestaShop/prestashop-specs/back-office/shop-parameters/customer-settings/groups.md

 A drop-down next to the field is displayed when there are several languages installed (disabled languages are displayed in the drop-down).
 It allows choosing in which language the field is displayed and customizing the title according to the customer's language.

 **Discount.** With this option, merchants can **set a discount for all group members**.
 A discount in the context of a customers group is expected to apply to all the store's catalog.
+It directly impacts the price and lowers it.
 A help text is available: `Automatically apply this value as a discount on all products for members of this customer group.` in `Admin.Shopparameters.Help`.

 Only numbers can be typed in the field.
 If the merchant tries to save letters or a negative value, then he should stay on this page and get an error notification right below the field: `The discount value is incorrect (must be a percentage).` in `Admin.Shopparameters.Notification`.